WYHI: The Bus

 On February 15, 1985, the station's call sign was changed to WBSW.
 It was branded as "The Bus".
 The Bus continued WBYG's album rock format.
 Shortly after the station's launch, a 20 foot long bus shaped balloon used to advertise the station broke loose from its tethers and floated away, prompting the FAA to issue a warning to pilots.

 Soon thereafter, the Bus flipped to a CHR/Top 40 format.
 The station's call sign was changed to WBUS on April 1, 1987.
 The station aired Casey's Top 40 on Sunday mornings.
 It also played dance mixes at night.
 The Bus lasted until 1996, when Milner Broadcasting sold the station to Z-Spanish Network for $7 million.
 "The Bus" branding would return to a CHR station in the area in 1998, on 100.7 WBVS in Coal City, Illinois.

 Spanish language formats

 Z-Spanish Network launched a Regional Mexican format on the station, branded "La Zeta".
 On September 23, 1996, the station's call sign was changed to WRZA.
 In 2000, Z-Spanish Network was acquired by Entravision Communications.
 On December 29, 2000, the station changed to a Spanish CHR format branded "Super Estrella", which was simulcast on sister station WZCH 103.9 in Dundee, Illinois.

-In May 2001, the station's city of license was changed from Kankakee, Illinois to Park Forest, Illinois.
+In May 2001, the station's city of license was changed from Kankakee to Park Forest, Illinois.
 In 2004, Entravision Communications sold the station, along with 750 AM WNDZ, to Newsweb Corporation for $24 million.